Fastlove: Chart performance

 The song reached the number one spot in United Kingdom, where it stayed for three weeks.
 It also reached number one in Australia, Hungary, Italy and Spain.
 "Fastlove" later became Michael's seventh-most downloaded track in the United Kingdom, according to Official Charts Company in 2014.
 In the United States, "Fastlove" peaked at number eight and has since become a classic in George Michael's catalogue.
 It finished at number 62 on the US Billboard year-end chart.
 To date, this is the final George Michael single to enter the Billboard Hot 100.
 Additionally, it peaked at number 10 on the Billboard Rhythmic chart and number 14 on the Billboard Mainstream Top 40.

-In Canada, "Fastlove" peaked at number four on the RPM Top Singles chart and number one on the RPM Adult Contemporary chart.
+In Canada, "Fastlove" peaked at number four on the RPM 100 Hit Tracks chart and number one on the RPM Adult Contemporary chart.

 Music video

-Directed by Vaughan Arnell and Anthea Benton, the music video begins with a flickering virtual reality image of a woman on a bed followed by a man sitting in a black chair using a high-tech remote control device to "flip" through a variety of sexual virtual reality characters.
+Directed by British directors Vaughan Arnell and Anthea Benton, the music video for "Fastlove" begins with a flickering virtual reality image of a woman on a bed followed by a man sitting in a black chair using a high-tech remote control device to "flip" through a variety of sexual virtual reality characters.
 Michael appears in the black chair, which is equipped with speakers.
 At one point, one of the dancers is shown wearing headphones displaying the word 'FONY' in the style of the Sony corporate logo, a reference to the contractual dispute Michael was having at the time with Sony Music Entertainment (formerly CBS Records).
 Throughout the video, various men and women who display a wide spectrum of characteristics, including one who is shy, another who is lustful, and another who is a complete emotional wreck (played by Rachel Williams), sit in the chair and use the remote control to summon more sexual characters.
 As the video ends, Michael is seen dancing while water rains down on him.
 The video ends with the same flickering virtual reality image that introduces to the video.
-It was published on YouTube in September 2010.
-By November 2020, the video has been viewed over 33.7 million times.

-The music video was nominated for three 1996 MTV Video Music Awards, including: Best Dance Video, Best Choreography in a Video and International Viewer's Choice Award—MTV Europe — which it won.
+The music video was nominated for three 1996 MTV Video Music Awards, including: Best Dance Video, Best Choreography in a Video and International Viewer's Choice Award—MTV Europe—which it won.